Easy Skillet Breakfast Potatoes

 How to steam potatoes when you’re making breakfast potatoes:

-You use a steamer basket!
+Peel potatoes and quarter them first.
+Then use a steamer basket!
 You know that weird-looking metal basket with a bunch of holes in it?
 The one that sits way in the back of all of our pots and pans cabinet.
-Just fill a pot with a couple of inches of water, bring it to a rolling boil, add peeled and quartered potatoes on top and let steam for 6-10 minutes.
+Just fill a pot with a couple of inches of water, bring it to a rolling boil, toss peeled and quartered potatoes on top and let steam for 6-10 minutes.
 The potatoes are done when the knife goes through them with just a little resistance.
 I have to be honest, before this recipe, I had never steamed potatoes.
 And for those of us that refuse to get out a pot and a steamer basket just to steam potatoes: this can also be done in the microwave.
 Just a few minutes on high.

-How to prep breakfast potatoes ahead of time:
+How to prep easy breakfast potatoes ahead of time:

 Let the potatoes cool after steaming them; at least one hour at room temperature.
 That’s the part that makes this the BEST breakfast potatoes recipe ever.
 Because this allows you to do some of that prep work ahead of time.
 I usually do this part the day before.
-Steam the potatoes, let them come to room temperature, dice them, and then store them in the fridge overnight.
+Steam the potatoes, let them come to room temperature, dice them, and place potatoes in the fridge overnight.

 Then, it takes 10 or 15 minutes tops to get these on the table.
-How perfect is that for Thanksgiving or Christmas breakfast and also for every brunch you ever plan on hosting.
+How perfect is this side dish for Thanksgiving or Christmas breakfast and also for every brunch you ever plan on hosting.

-- heating the oil and butter up with a smashed clove of garlic, a few sprigs of thyme and rosemary.
-That one minute of time when the oil heats up and the herbs start to sizzle adds so, so much to these breakfast potatoes.
+- Infuse the oil.
+Heating the oil and butter up with a smashed clove of garlic, a few sprigs of thyme and rosemary.
+That one minute of time when the oil heats up and the herbs start sizzling and frying is just enough to flavor these breakfast potatoes.
 I don’t do this all the time.
 But whenever I’ve got fresh herbs around the house for other meals, I sneak a few sprigs into my skillet to really make these breakfast potatoes a little more special.

-- make sure to use at least a 12-inch skillet if you’re making the full recipe for these potatoes.
+- Ensure there’s plenty of space.
+Make sure to use at least a 12-inch skillet if you’re making the full recipe for these potatoes.
 You want them to cook in a single layer so they have enough room to move around and crisp up.

 Eat until your fall heart’s content.